check-spelling-sandbox/cyclonus/docs/walkthrough.md

 Goals:
  - model of network policy test scenario -- data collection, cluster perturbation
- - generate network policy test scenarios, whic explore various features of network policies including subtle areas of syntax and semantics
+ - generate network policy test scenarios, which explore various features of network policies including subtle areas of syntax and semantics
  - organize test scenarios by features used, to enable focus in testing and analysis of results